canonical/rockcraft/docs/reference/rockcraft.yaml.rst

 **Required**: Yes

-The license of the software packaged inside the ROCK.
+The license of the software packaged inside the rock.
 This must match the SPDX format, but is case insensitive (e.g. both ``MIT`` and ``mit`` are valid).

 ``run-user``